BernardF1/CourseraCapstoneAppliedDS/FinalAssignment.md

 I then collected the FourSquare data, which included a list of over 6,000 venues in over 300 categories within 200 m of the sample properties.
 A couple of properties did not have any nearby venues, so I removed those from the sample set.

 The final step in data preparation was to change the text features to numeric values.
-I used `get_dummies()` from `pandas` for that purpose, then I grouped the observations for each address using the mean value of each feature.
+I used `get_dummies()` from `pandas` to one-hot encode the venue categories, then I grouped the observations for each address using the mean value of each feature.
 Finally, I merged the resulting dataframe with the original set of observations to have a complete feature set.

 ### Modelling and Evaluation
 Since the goal was to predict the property selling price, I recognized it as a regression problem, and since the goal was to use a combination of features as predictors, I determined it was a multivariate regression.
 I then attempted to fit the Linear Regression algorithm to the data.